Azure/azure-powershell/src/ResourceManager/HDInsight/Commands.HDInsight/help/Add-AzHDInsightMetastore.md

 ### -Config
 Specifies the HDInsight cluster configuration object that this cmdlet modifies.
-This object is created by the **New-AzureRmHDInsightClusterConfig** cmdlet.
+This object is created by the **New-AzHDInsightClusterConfig** cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.HDInsight.Models.AzureHDInsightConfig